 - It’s been 57 years since Texas has updated rainfall precipitation estimates

-- According to the estimates, a 100-year rain event in Harris County is now thought to be closer to a 25-year rain event
+- According to Atlas-14 estimates, a 100-year rain event in Harris County is now thought to be closer to a 25-year rain event

-- FEMA National Flood Insurance Program will update accordingly
+- FEMA National Flood Insurance Program has been updated accordingly

 Developed by the National Oceanic and Atmospheric Administration (NOAA) to serve as the United States Government’s source for precipitation frequency estimates, Atlas 14 quantifies the expected frequency of extreme precipitation events.
 The estimates quantify how much precipitation at a location for a given duration qualifies as a certain year event, such as a 100-year rainfall.

 All known sources of historical information were used for this study, including newspaper records from more than 100 years ago.
-The records are the most accurate that they have ever been by using decades of precipitation data, more rain gauge networks, and improved methods in statistical hydrology.
-NOAA developed a Comparison Map, which shows the Atlas 14 estimates alongside previous estimates.
-The Atlas 14 maps are now accessible to the public.
+The records are the most accurate for precipitation data, rain gauge networks, and improved methods in statistical hydrology.
+NOAA developed a Comparison Map showing Atlas 14 estimates alongside previous estimates.
+You can also access Atlas 14 maps.

 Precipitation frequency information is essential when it comes to informing infrastructure design, hydrometeorological analysis and forecasting, and flood risk.
 Engineers and planners utilized the precipitation frequency estimates to understand expected extreme rain events and bring knowledge of areas susceptible to flooding into land use and development decisions, including managing and designing stormwater infrastructure.